“Where is the Black man’s government?

 I will help to make them.”- Marcus Mosiah Garvey

-The fundamental and enduring loss of slavery, is that we were stolen away from our world and stuck into another’s.
+The fundamental and enduring loss of slavery is that we were stolen away from our world and stuck into another’s.
 Reparations, if they would repair, must address this.
-I have advocated elsewhere a separate state for Black American on 600,000 square miles in the American southeast.
+I have advocated elsewhere a separate state for Black Americans on 600,000 square miles in the American southeast.
 Ultimately however, the end I seek is the best possible future, and if we can enjoy that in a permanent way without full separation, I support it.
 We were deprived, without consent, of our right to practice autonomous group life when our ancestors were stolen.
 We have met resistance, violent and insidious, in trying to bind ourselves to the nation that first degraded us; therefore, any repair must take autonomy into account.
 This principle can take a variety of forms.
-The severest hindrance to our group life is our relative poverty; almost every institution we have endowed has been poor, and therefore precarious.
-Federal loans at low, no, or even negative interest to Black credit unions, cash grants to HBCUs to make their per capita endowments comparable to that of PWIs, federally backed loans for Black owned businesses, with incentives favoring cooperative enterprises; block grants to predominantly Black municipalities to fund business and housing co-ops, as well as improvements to public education and infrastructure, are just a few options.
+The severest hindrance to our group life is our relative poverty; almost every institution we have endowed has been poor and therefore precarious.
+Federal grants to Black credit unions, grants to HBCUs to make their per capita endowments comparable to that of PWIs, federally backed loans for Black owned businesses, with incentives favoring cooperative enterprises; block grants to predominantly Black municipalities to fund business and housing co-ops as well as improvements to public education and infrastructure, are just a few options.
 Unlike plans based on individual payment, programs based on group autonomy address that rampant racism continues to siphon our wealth and undermine our prosperity.
-To transfer wealth to individuals, and leave them dependent on racist institutions, is to fatten them for slaughter.
+To transfer wealth to individuals and leave them dependent on racist institutions is to fatten them for slaughter.

 It may be argued that in giving reparations, America would have to overcome its inchoate racism.
 I reply: One, that depends on what form reparations takes.
 Two, if my ancestors had relied on American compassion, I’d be a slave today.
 Political expediency can easily give us a program requiring no deep cleansing of racism from American culture.
 Given history, this seems most likely.
 American racism has survived the end of both slavery and Jim Crow.
 It is the topsoil, subsoil and bedrock of American life.
 That’s why reparations, if ever done, must be done right the first time.
 Unlike other social policies, calling a policy reparations makes an implicit concrete claim, that a wrong was done and has now been addressed.
 Once reparation is made, one reasonably expects that by definition, it will not need to be made again.
 I do not expect that if this is gotten wrong, we can return for a second attempt.
 Any continuing inequality will only serve to confirm our inferiority to a country in little need of convincing.